chusan17/yold-system/README.md

 <br>
 ## Conclusion

-We tried running YOLOv4 tiny trained by original dataset with Jetson Nano 2GB and send a message to your phone when a dorne is detected.
+We tried running YOLOv4 tiny trained by original dataset with Jetson Nano 2GB and send a message to your phone when a drone is detected.
 <br>
 With this configuration, about `5 FPS` comes out.
 <br>